SOliv1/ms-cook-corner/README.md

 ## Existing Features - C.R.U.D. - allows users to add a recipe to store in database, by having them fill out the form.
 *CREATE - Add the recipe by following the instructions.
 Whole sections can be inserted by following the recipe page setup.
 	  add recipe category, description, ingredinents, instructions.
 MDB Atlas cleverly preserves the layout of the recipes     	    that are being populated on the database.

 READ -    Read through and view all the recipes as a collection or view each recipe individually by clicking buttons.

 EDIT &amp;
 UPDATE -  Click the button to edit the page and follow the instructions there.
 Then click the UPDATE button 															to save changes.
 Then return to 	   Home page to add another recipe by clicking the CREATE BUTTON again.

 DELETE	  Press the delete button to undo changes.

 ## Features Left to Implement
-	1. Search box to search recipes.
+			* Search box to search recipes.
-	1. Login form with password so users sign in securely using the password to access the 		 				database.
+			* Login form with password so users sign in securely using the password to access the database.
-	1. More links to other companies specialising in Mason Cash and other British products.
-Other specialised recipe sites appropriate to this website.
+			* More links to other companies specialising in Mason Cash and other British products. 						* Links to other specialised recipe sites appropriate to this website.
-	1. Contact Form to sign up for newsletters.
+			* Contact Form to sign up for newsletters.

-	1. A nice feature to be incorporated - be able to vote in different recipes and be more 					specific on recipe ingredients.
+			* Another nice feature to be incorporated is to be able to vote in different recipes and be more 				  specific on recipe ingredients.

-# Flask Chat project in my Recipe application
-I originally cloned from my previous Flask Chat Project to build and create features in my new Milestone 3 project.
-This chat application was written in *Flask*.
-The application was downloaded from the libruaries using the pip3 install Flask from flask command.
-The purpose of this project is to take data from a URL and store the information in a list, in this case sharing recipe ideas with authorised users who have signed up for this service.
+			* Social media and blogs
+			* Chat page / Forum

 ## Technologies - a sample code to use in future: